-The commitment to respecting and upholding human rights is outlined in detail in the chapter entitled “Respect and integrity” of the voestalpine Code of Conduct.
-Human rights are also a crucial point in the mandatory Code of Conduct for Business Partners.
+The commitment to respecting and upholding human rights is enshrined in detail in the chapter of voestalpine’s Code of Conduct entitled “Respect and Integrity.”
+Human rights are also a key element of the company’s binding Code of Conduct for Business Partners.

 UN Global Compact — The 10 Principles

 Principle 1: Businesses should support and respect the protection of internationally proclaimed human rights; and

 Principle 2: make sure that they are not complicit in human rights abuses.

 Principle 3: Businesses should uphold the right to freedom of association and the effective recognition of the right to collective bargaining;